yuri1022/Tutor/README.md

 2. Added the ability for teachers to modify the available booking days after applying to become a teacher.
 3. Fixed the error where the calendar in the course reservation popup would be misaligned when the number of courses scheduled for the day exceeded 2.
 4. Adjusted the size of the course reservation popup.

+## Version 1.02

+1. Changed API URL and deployed the frontend webpage using GitHub Pages.
+2. Fixed screen errors.
+3. Updated UI of the student page.

 ## Contributer